Ramo-Y/PersonalRecord/DEVELOPMENT.md

 # Documentation
 If changes are made to the interface or functionality, the screenshots and documentation should also be updated.

+# Hooks
+To ensure warnings appear when changes are made to specific files (e.g., to prevent committing sensitive files or forgetting dependent updates), configure the Git hooks for this project.

+Run the following command to set up the hooks for this repository:

+`git config core.hooksPath git-hooks`

+This configuration applies only to this project and ensures the hooks in the git-hooks/ directory are used automatically.

 # Icons
 To add new icons to the user interface, use the Material Design icons from Google Fonts.
 They can be downloaded [here](https://fonts.google.com/icons) for free.
 Use the default settings and always download a dark and a light theme icon as an SVG file.